DIY is everywhere you look.

 - $278 dollars per day divided by 4 hour work day = $69.50 per hour

-If you want to make $100,000 one year from now and you have 4 hours to spend each day on your business, then your hourly rate is $69.50 per hour.
+If you want to make $100,000 one year from now and you have 4 hours to spend each day to build your network marketing business, then your hourly rate is $69.50 per hour.

 Now that you’ve determined your hourly rate, it’s time to define what tasks you should be taking action on and which tasks you should shop out to someone else.

 Your job as a business owner is to identify all tasks that will help you produce more income for your business.